2019/20 Woodford Folk Festival

 WFF Electricians carry out temporary electrical installation and distribution services on site for stallholders.
-With the introduction of the new electrical safety requirements changes have occurred from previous years.
-We will update all successful stallholders closer to the event if any changes will impact your stall.
+With the introduction of the new electrical safety requirements changes that have occurred from previous years, it is important that your equipment, vans, caravans, mobile homes comply.

-All electrical equipment including your camping appliances must be listed on your application form if you intend to utilise power behind your stall, stallholders camping areas, do not have any available power unless you have a medical condition, of which we can provide you another location and access to power.
+All electrical equipment including your camping appliances must be listed on your application form if you intend to utilise power behind your stall.
+Stallholders camping areas do not have any available power unless you have a medical condition, in which case we can provide you another location and access to power.

-No double adaptors are to be used (tagged power boards are acceptable).
+No double adaptors are to be used however tagged power boards are acceptable.

 Any faults or power failures caused due to consumer underestimation shall be charged to the consumer.
 Electricians will make random electricity consumption and equipment tag checks.